WorksApplications/asset-wizard/README.md

 ### How to run service in local

-Or run `docker-compose up` in this project root directory, then necessary middlewares run in container and you can access http://localhost:8080/.
+Or run `docker-compose up frontend` in this project root directory, then necessary middlewares run in container and you can access http://localhost:8080/.

 ## Copyright and License